bruxy70/Garbage-Collection/README.md

 # Garbage Collection

 The `garbage_collection` component is a Home Assistant custom sensor for monitoring regular garbage collection schedule.
 The sensor can be configured for weekly schedule (including multiple collection days), bi-weekly in even or odd weeks, monthly schedule (nth day each month), or annualy (e.g. birthdays).
 You can also configure seasonal calendars (e.g. for bio-waste collection), by configuring the first and last month.
+And you can also group entities, which will merge multile schedules into one sensor.

 <img src="https://github.com/bruxy70/Garbage-Collection/blob/master/images/sensor.png">